iamsamwen/strapi-plugin-pfapi/README.md

 ```

-the plugins config file is located at config/plugins.js,
+the plugins config file is located at:

-add following section:
+config/plugins.js

 ```javascript
 module.exports = ({ env }) => ({